MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 ### VTL Return

 A “VTL return” is when a higher VTL initiates a switch into a lower VTL through the [HvCallVtlReturn](hypercalls/HvCallVtlReturn.md) hypercall.
-Similar to a VTL call, private processor state is switched out, and shared state remains in place (See 15.11.1 and 15.11.2 for which state is shared/private).
+Similar to a VTL call, private processor state is switched out, and shared state remains in place.
 If the lower VTL has explicitly called into the higher VTL, the hypervisor increments the higher VTL’s instruction pointer before the return is complete so that it may continue after a VTL call.

 A VTL Return code sequence requires the use of the following registers: